 There’s no place quite like California.
-Home to some of the States’ most famous landmarks, world-class cities, and dining and more than a few rising starlets, it’s no surprise if California tops your list of vacation spots.
+Home to some of the States’ most famous landmarks, world-class cities, dining, and more than a few rising starlets, it’s no surprise California tops your vacation spot list.

-Maybe you’ve stopped in San Francisco for a weekend, or even spent a little time in Hollywood.
+Maybe you’ve stopped in San Francisco for a weekend or spent little time in Hollywood.
 But this summer, consider getting a little more lay of the land with a West Coast road trip.
-California has much more to offer than what a typical weekend (or even week-long) trip to the beach can offer, from gorgeous sights like the redwood forests too, of course, Disneyland.
+California has much more to offer than what a typical weekend (or even week-long) trip to the beach can offer, from gorgeous sights like the redwood forests to Disneyland.

 If you’re looking to start planning a getaway, try our suggestions for weekend road trips stopping at some of the state’s most iconic spots and hidden treasures.